 I comfortably equate those thoughts with the satisfaction and feeling of accomplishment that I experienced when after that flight from Atlanta to San Antonio, Texas, and the 4-hour drive with Nancy and John we arrived in Alamo, Texas, for our 5-day trip to find new and rare butterflies.

-Shown here is a very, very rare butterfly, magnificently beautiful and elegant, that we met and I observed at the National Butterfly Center in Mission, Texas, for a total of more than 30 minutes.
+Shown here is a very, very rare butterfly, magnificently beautiful and elegant, that we met and I observed at the National Butterfly Center in Mission, Texas near the border wall, for a total of more than 30 minutes.
 A fresh, vividly colored Erato Heliconian butterfly.
 I must be one of the very few Americans who have watched an Erato fly more than 70 feet away, remarkably showing those broad, rich red markings all, all of that flight.
 My own theory?
 They must be toxic to predators, for why else would it be that they accented those prominent reds, each and every second of their flight?
 Aren’t they to warn predators . . . to stay away.

 Here’s the Erato while it was resting, some time during those magical 30 minutes.